symphonyoss/ContainerJS/packages/api-specification/api/confluence.md

 ## [Activate API](https://symphonyoss.atlassian.net/wiki/display/WGDWAPI/Activate+API)

-> This api allows a window to be move to the front and given focus.
+> This api alseparateindow to be move to the front and given focus.
 This API is needed since JS web apps have no capability to perform such a function.

 The API proposal introduces window management section that enables the user to create, discover and manage windows.
 It also defines a window object that has a set of properties and methods.